alinex/node-alinex/src/doc/npm.md

     > npm install <package> --save       // add to dependencies
     > npm install <package> --save-dev   // add to development dependencies

+To publish to npm you have to call:

+    > npm adduser

+This will ask you about your user details (name, password, email).
+Afterwards you may publish modules:

+    > npm publish  // called from the modules directory

 Package Versions
 -------------------------------------------------